juanpedro22/STM32F407_Bare_Metal_Fun/README.md

 ## ⚙️ Requirements

-Make sure you have the following tools installed (on Windows 11):
+Make sure you have the following tools installed (was developed in Windows 11):

 - arm-none-eabi-gcc 12 or newer (from Arm GNU Toolchain)
 - make (via MSYS2 or Chocolatey)